-1.8 Non-UK data transfers
+8. Non-UK data transfers

 Personal data will not be transferred outside the UK unless it is allowed by the conditions in Chapter V of the UK GDPR, including having appropriate safeguards in place or the transfer being necessary for a specific situation that allows it.
-A "non-UK transfer" includes storing data on cloud-based software and systems where the servers that are located outside the UK.
+A "non-UK transfer" includes storing data on cloud-based software and systems where the servers that are located outside the UK, or where data remains in the UK, but is under the control of a non-UK service provider.